NeoCogi/microui-redux/README.md

     });
 });
 ```

+Window, dialog, and popup builders now accept a `WidgetBehaviourOption` to control scroll behavior.
+Use `WidgetBehaviourOption::NO_SCROLL`
+for popups that should not scroll, `WidgetBehaviourOption::GRAB_SCROLL` for widgets that want to consume scroll, and
+`WidgetBehaviourOption::NONE` for default behavior.
+Custom widgets receive consumed scroll in `CustomRenderArgs::scroll_delta`.

 ## Images and textures
 Widgets take an `Image` enum, which can reference either a slot **or** an uploaded texture at runtime: